 We gave the public the opportunity to participate in developing this AD.
-We have considered the comments received.
-Boeing and United Airlines supported the NPRM.
+The following presents the comments received on the NPRM and the FAA's response.
+Boeing stated that it supported the NPRM.
+United Airlines (UAL) stated that it supported the compliance time in the NPRM.